dgweissman/website/content/home/posts2.md

 As a scientist, teacher, member of a University community, and citizen, I am committed to:
 1. Confronting my own biases.
 2. Doing my part to reform and dismantle oppressive systems, including those in academia.
-3. Calling out instances of discrimination
+3. Calling out instances of discrimination.
 4. Teaching about the contributios of underrepresented people to science as well as the ways that science has been used as a tool for oppression.
 5. Befriending, mentoring, learning from, citing, listening to, and elevating the voices of underrepresented and marginalized people, students, and scholars.